holliswong7/pwj-Trading-Card/README.md

-# pwj-Info-Card
+# pwj-Trading-Card

-An info-card project by using HTML and CSS
+An trading-card project by using HTML and CSS